hashicorp/field-workshops-nomad/instructor-guides/intro_to_nomad_INSTRUCTOR_GUIDE.md

 https://play.instruqt.com/hashicorp/tracks/nomad-monitoring

 Go through this track start to finish and make sure you understand all the challenges.
 In this track, students learn how to monitor a Nomad cluster and jobs using Prometheus.
 Fabio is used as a reverse proxy server.
 Both Prometheus and Fabio are themselves run as Nomad jobs.
 This lab builds on the knowledge about running jobs that students have learned in earlier tracks.

+#### Creating Instruqt Invites
+Once you've gotten an invite to the HashiCorp organization you can create temporary invite links for your students:

+1. Click on the **Invites** link at the top of the page.
+2. Click on the **New+** button to create a new invite.
+3. Create a descriptive title for internal use.
+Example: "Atlanta Intro to Nomad Workshop"
+4. Select the tracks you want to make available.
+5. Set the invite to expire in a month or two.
+6. Make the tracks available to your user for at least a week.
+7. Turn on the **Allow Anonymous** switch so you can hand the URL out on the day of training.

 ### Configuring the Instruqt Pools
 We recommend that you configure Instruqt pools for each Instruqt track used in this workshop 1 hour before you plan to use the track.
 Please see this Confluence [doc](https://hashicorp.atlassian.net/wiki/spaces/SE/pages/511574174/Instruqt+and+Remark+Contributor+Guide#InstruqtandRemarkContributorGuide-ConfiguringInstruqtPools) for instructions.